-1. This is how the Calgary Police Service conspired with the guards and security intelligence officers at Drumheller prison to have me seriously injured or killed.
+1. This is how the collusion between the RCMP, the Calgary Police Service, prison officers and security intelligence officers at Drumheller prison conspired to have me seriously injured or killed within the prison.

 2. It was the 3rd Day of July 2015, and for the last 19 months they’d prevented me from being released on any type of Day or Full Parole.
 But in 26 days I was out of there on my Statutory Release.
 They hadn’t managed to stop that, but not for want of trying.